 The next morning: same desk, same typewriter, same missing “o.”
 But above the offending typewriter Mrs. de Menil had hung a small, perfect Picasso.

-Dung Ngo is the editorial director at Maharam.
+Dung Ngo is a publisher at August Editions.

 Image: Dominique de Menil in the gallery of the John Chamberlain installation for the opening of the Menil Collection, 1987.
 Menil Archives, The Menil Collection, Houston.
 Photo: © A. de Menil